This article on osteoporosis answers the question: What Is Osteoporosis?

 Osteoporosis is a serious health issue in the world and the US.
 It causes a great deal of pain, suffering, earlier than necessary death, etc.

 And, it is easily, cheaply, and entirely reversible.
+Unfortunately, doctors just prescribe drugs that don't fix the problem (and often make it worse).

 Osteoarthritis is caused by a variety of things.